FerrPOINT/robocop-ai-game/README.md

 - *Player Control*: Use the arrow keys to move and the space bar to shoot.
 - *Enemies**: Enemies appear at intervals and move toward the player.
-- *HeÉpth and Lives*: The player's health and lives count are displayed on the screen.
+- *HeÃ‰pth and Lives*: The player's health and lives count are displayed on the screen.
 - *Bullets and Shooting**: Use the space bar to shoot bullets and destroy enemies.
-- *Collision Detection*Š¢ The game checks for collisions between the player, bullets, and enemies.
+- *Collision Detection*Å Â¢ The game checks for collisions between the player, bullets, and enemies.

 ## Future Enhancements